ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-19-how-i-plan-my-day.markdown

 At the end of the day I look in my calendar briefly, at the next day, so I know what time my first planned session is.
 I make some notes on my day planner of things to be mindful of the next day.
 I shut down.

 This exercise takes me 5 minutes every day.
 I always feel better after doing it.

+_With thanks to [Harry Bailey](https://twitter.com/HarryBailey) for spotting a typo in the original publication._